CAVaccineInventory/vial/README.md

 User permissions are controlled using Auth0 roles.
 Users can be assigned these roles in the Auth0 interface at https://manage.auth0.com/dashboard/us/vaccinateca/roles

-The following three roles are used:

-- `VIAL admin`.
-Any user with this role in Auth0 will have permission to sign into the https://vial.calltheshots.us/admin/ interface.
-They will then be assigned to a Django group called `default-view-core` - this group has permission to access a number of core models within the application.
-- `VIAL data corrections`.
-This role is for volunteers who are allowed to edit and update our location data.
-- `VIAL super-user`.
-This role grants super-user access within the Django admin.
-Users with this role will be able to edit permissions for other groups, and will have add/update/delete access to every object available through the admin.
+The following Auth0 roles grant access to VIAL, and place the user in a VIAL permissions group with the same name as the Auth0 role.
+The permissions assigned to those groups can be seen and edited in the VIAL groups interface, by users with the `VIAL super-user` role.

+- Vaccinate CA Staff
+- Reports QA
+- VIAL data corrections
+- VIAL super-user

 ## Architectural principles for this app